 The courtyard is located to the south of the covered section and is on axis.
 It is the same width but a bit longer than the covered section.
 The courtyard is rectangular and is built slightly inclined from north to south.
 Although the entrance door to the courtyard is completely ruined today, it is possible to determine its location.
 The entrance was somewhere in the middle of the east side.

-The courtyard is surrounded by arcades on three sides.
+The courtyard is surrounded by arcades on three sides (east, south and west).
 The piers and vaults of the south and west sections of the arcades are partly solid but the piers on the east side are in ruins.
 There are traces of the bases of the vaults in the southeast corner.
 The features of the arcades can be determined by analyzing the arcade still standing on the west side of the courtyard.
 This arcade, carried by seven square piers, opens onto the court by seven arches covered by pointed barrel vaults in the north-south direction.

 The open courtyard was added later to the building after the completion of the covered section.
 The mismatching of the joints at the meeting points of the walls and the apparent difference between the materials substantiate this claim.
 The service facilities were built later as complementary units.
 Smaller pitch-faced basalt stones were used in the walls of the service areas of the courtyard.
 The piers and arches were made of smooth-faced tufa stones.
 Some reuse materials can be seen in the walls of this section.
 The courtyard and the covered section are different from each other as concerns their construction techniques and materials.
 The covered section of the han is similar to the Avanos Sari, Ağzikara, and Susuz Hans.
 On the other hand, the han is unique due to its courtyard surrounded by arcades.
 In this respect, there is no similar building in Anatolia.